Create a virtual environment

 python backend/es/demo-query-es.py "your query" local

 **Note:** The demo scripts use direct imports from the `botnim` package.
-Make sure the package is installed in development mode (`pip install -e .`) to run these scripts.
+Make sure the package is installed in development mode (`pip install -e .`) to run these scripts.- .env.sample: Sample environment file for the benchmarking scripts.

-: Command line interface for the bots.sync.py
+- cli.py: Command line interface for the bots.

-: OpenAI Vector Store implementation.vector_store_es.py
+- vector_store_openai.py: OpenAI Vector Store implementation.

-: Elasticsearch Vector Store implementation- see the
+- vector_store_es.py: Elasticsearch Vector Store implementation- see the backend/esdirectory for examples

-to test the Elasticsearch Vector Store.
+- run pytestto test the Elasticsearch Vector Store.

 - see the